Forum Discussion

 • When you create a variable, Storyline gives it a generic name (such as “Variable1,” “TextEntry,” or “NumericEntry”).
 To make development and troubleshooting easier, give every variable a new, meaningful name.

 • A trigger can be set to run when a variable changes.
-However, the variable must change on the same slide as the trigger.
+However, that kind of trigger only works when the variable changes on the same slide as the trigger.

 It's worth the effort to learn about variables.
 These links lead to more info.